cristiproj/CalendarSampleProblem/README.md

 Expected results:

-When pushing the button a the current time should be displayed.
+When pushing the button, the current time should be displayed.